 To calculate the BVI, we isolated businesses by NAICS code from the U.S. Census' most recent County Business Patterns based on their vulnerability to a natural disaster (farmers, transportation companies, etc.).
 Businesses that were identified to be especially vulnerable to a disaster are: dependent on supply chains, have a high reliance on public utilities like water and electricity, or have a large infrastructure footprint and low infrastructure mobility.

 Can we get information on particular businesses that are vulnerable within a county?

 The information on business vulnerability is being presented according to business sectors only.

 Can I view information on the platform according to cities within a county?

 Information on the platform is at the county level.
 Please visit www.statsamerica.org to explore more relevant datasets.

-This is being built in tandem with your feedback.
-If you have any suggestions, please contact email@example.com
+If you have questions or suggestions, please contact email@example.com